Top 10 Online advertising services

 2014.
 Facebook unveils Business Manager for marketers

-Facebook Business Manager is a new tool that lets marketers and agencies manage multiple campaigns via one interface.
-You can provide access and assign roles to people working on various campaigns, securely share campaign materials.
-Business Manager also lets marketers add and delete ad accounts connected to a company and revoke permissions to people using the accounts.
-The tool also provides workflows that make it easier to separate personal and business experiences on Facebook.
-People can use their Facebook Login to access ad accounts and Pages without having to be friends with other people to gain access.
+Facebook Business Manager is an innovative tool designed to empower marketers and agencies in effectively managing multiple campaigns through a unified interface.
+With this tool, you have the ability to grant access and assign roles to individuals involved in various campaigns, ensuring secure sharing of campaign materials.
+Moreover, Business Manager allows marketers to effortlessly add or remove ad accounts associated with a company and control permissions granted to individuals using those accounts.
+Additionally, the tool offers streamlined workflows that facilitate the separation of personal and business experiences on Facebook.
+Users can conveniently utilize their Facebook Login credentials to access ad accounts and Pages without the requirement of being friends with others for access privileges.

 2014.
 LinkedIn now allows to target Ads and posts by language

-Marketers outside the US finally getting the opportunity to target LinkedIn Ads by language in order to show ads only to their native audience.
-Companies also will be able to specify the audience for each post in their feed, meaning they can identify which users will see which updates or ads.
-For example, a company could now share a post to members in the United States that differs from the post it shares with Brazilian users.
-Previously, when users visited a company's page, they would come across all posts from that company, regardless of relevance or language.
-The addition of new geo-targeting tools makes a lot of sense for LinkedIn, given its international user base.
-Of the 3.5 million companies with company pages on LinkedIn, "the majority" are also outside the US.
-Note Facebook that has offered geo-targeted ads for years.
+Marketers located outside the United States can now seize the opportunity to target LinkedIn Ads based on language preferences, allowing them to display ads exclusively to their native audience.
+Additionally, companies now have the ability to specify the target audience for each post in their feed, enabling them to tailor updates or ads for different user segments.
+This means that a company can share a post specifically with members in the United States, while sharing a distinct post with Brazilian users.
+Previously, when users visited a company's page, they would encounter all posts from that company, regardless of relevance or language.
+The introduction of these new geo-targeting tools is a logical step for LinkedIn, considering its extensive international user base.
+With the majority of the 3.5 million companies having company pages on LinkedIn located outside the US, this feature enhancement is highly relevant.
+It is worth noting that Facebook has been offering geo-targeted ads for several years.

 2013.
 Google+ is not for ads.
 Ads are for Google+

-Google still hasn't added ads to its social network Google+.
-You can't neither promote posts or pay for sidebar ads like on Facebook.
-But why?
-After all, Google - is the King of advertising and it has millions of advertisers ready to pay?
-Because Google already for two years is (unsuccessfully) trying to attract users from Facebook and doesn't want to scare them with ads.
-And you know what they invented?
-They decided to open ads service to Google+.
-And this services allows to turn any post (or Hangout) into ad block.
-But these blocks will be shown not on Google+, but on all the external sites in Google's advertising network (Adsense).
-This block will be like a window to Google+ on the third-party site and will attract users not only to the promoted post, but also to Google's social network.
-For now this Google+ advertising service is available only for big brands like Toyota.
-By the way, a year ago Google almost launched the normal Google+ ad service.
-They even published the page above for a couple of minutes.
-But then changed their minds and removed the page.
+Google has yet to incorporate advertisements into its social network, Google+.
+Unlike Facebook, you cannot promote posts or purchase sidebar ads on this platform.
+But why is that?
+After all, Google is the advertising powerhouse with millions of advertisers ready to spend.
+The reason is that for the past two years, Google has been attempting to attract users from Facebook, and it doesn't want to discourage them with intrusive ads.
+However, Google has come up with a solution.
+They have decided to introduce an ad service specifically for Google+.
+This service allows any post or Hangout to be transformed into an ad block.
+These blocks will not be displayed on Google+ itself but rather on external sites within Google's advertising network, known as Adsense.
+This block will act as a window to Google+ on the third-party site, enticing users not only to the promoted post but also to explore Google's social network.
+Currently, this advertising service on Google+ is only available to major brands like Toyota.
+Interestingly, about a year ago, Google came close to launching a conventional ad service for Google+.
+They even briefly published a corresponding page.
+However, they eventually had a change of heart and removed the page.